The key stages in drawing up an effective Car Policy

 Accident management

-It's also important to establish clear guidelines regarding the driver's responsibilities in the event of an accident.
-For this part, it's a good idea to ask your insurer for advice.
+It's also important to put in place clear guidelines on the driver's responsibilities in the event of an accident.
+For this part, it would be wise to seek advice from your insurer.

 Questions to ask yourself :